 The Priority option assigns a priority to incoming NMEA data, based on which input channel it is received.
-The RS-232 and Bluetooth inputs both have the highest priority, followed by NMEA In 1, 2, 3 and 4 in descending order.
+The RS-232 input has the highest priority, followed by NMEA In 1, 2, 3 and 4 in descending order.
 If for instance two GPS receivers are connected to input 1 and 2 and both GPS receivers output GPRMC sentences, only the sentence from the GPS on input 1 is passed.
 This feature can be useful to set up a second GPS as a backup for the main GPS.

 Options

-☐ Priority
+Priority

-☐ Channel Numbers
+Channel Numbers

-☐ HDG --> HDT
+HDG --> HDT

-☑ SeaTalk --> NMEA
+SeaTalk --> NMEA